sungheeyun/sungheeyun.github.io/resource/seminars/2025_0627 KST -  KFAS 2025 AI Seminar - The AI Metamorphosis - Navigating New Frontiers in Technology, Society, and Human Experience/KFAS 2025 AI Seminar - The AI Metamorphosis - Navigating New Frontiers in Technology, Society, and Human Experience - Sunghee Yun - abstract.md

 ---
 layout: single
 title: "[KFAS 2025 AI Seminar] The AI Metamorphosis - Navigating New Frontiers in Technology, Society, and Human Experience"
-permalink: /seminars/2025_0627 PDT KFAS 2025 AI Seminar - The AI Metamorphosis - Navigating New Frontiers in Technology, Society, and Human Experience/abstract
+permalink: /seminars/2025_0627 KST KFAS 2025 AI Seminar - The AI Metamorphosis - Navigating New Frontiers in Technology, Society, and Human Experience/abstract
 last_modified_at: Sat May 31 22:35:20 KST 2025
 author_profile: true
 ---